plotzing/plotzing/README.md

 df<-data.frame(jealousy_attractive,jealousy_wealthy,income,gender,relationship_status)
 ```

-With this newly generated dataset, we can graph jealousy, gender and relationship status while also specifying custom titles, custom level labels, and so on:
+With this newly generated dataset, we can graph jealousy, gender and relationship status while also specifying custom titles, custom level labels, and so on in the code that follows:

 ```{r, echo=TRUE, eval=FALSE}
 graph_bar("jealousy_wealthy", "gender", "relationship_status", setlegendtitle="Relationship Status",setlegendlevels=c("Single","Partnered"),setxlevels=c("Male","Female"),setxaxistitle="Gender",settitle="Jealousy as a Function fo Gender and Relationship Status",